lintool/art-science-empirical-cs-2022f/debates.md

 I will moderate each debate, which will last approximately 45-60 minutes, with the following overall structure:

 + At the beginning, I'll ask the audience (i.e., students who are not debate participants) for an indication of their position.
 + Each side will be given 10 minutes for an opening statement to advocate for their position.
 I expect everyone on each side to contribute to the opening statement.
+Feel free to use slides if you wish.
 + Each side will then be given 5 minutes for a rebuttal.
 It is fine for a single individual to deliver the rebuttal, but contributions from everyone on the team are of course welcome.
+No slides here.
 + The audience and moderator will then pose questions to both sides: each side will be given 3 minutes to respond.
 Time for additional follow-ups will be allowed by the moderator as appropriate.
 I expect participation from everyone on both sides (across questions); that is, I do not want a single person from each side to be answering every question.
 + At the end, I'll ask the audience again for an indication of their position, to gauge if the debate has changed their mind.